UWCNuclear/GammaCoincidence/README.md

 4. How do photo-multiplier tubes work?
 Which types of interactions are involved?
 5. What is the rest mass energy of an electron in MeV?
 (Mass is 9 x 10-31 kg)

-# Activity 1: Coincidences with an Analog Experimental Setup (2 hours)
+# Activity 1: Coincidences with an Analog Experimental Setup (1 hour)
 - Make sure the high voltage cable is correctly connected (HV point on the detector to the POS HIGH VOLTAGE of the HV power supply module) as well as the coaxial cable that connects the anode on the detectors to the INPUTS of the preamp module.
 - Switch on the NIM crate, the Data Acquisition laptop, and the Palmtop MCA.
 Start the MCA software on the PC.
 - On the HV module, set the voltage to 0 V and switch on the module.